 _check_saving_path¶

-Verifies a specified file path before saving.
+Verifies a file path before saving, creates directories, and manages console output.

 - Parameters:

-verbose (bool | int) – Whether to print relevant information to the console; defaults to
+verbose (bool | int) – Whether to print relevant information to the console;

-False.print_prefix (str) – Text prefixed to the default print message; defaults to
+2enables CWD boundary warnings; defaults toFalse.msg_prefix (str) – Text prefixed to the default print message; defaults to

 "".state_verb (str) – Verb indicating the action being performed, e.g. saving or updating; defaults to